AfsBackendDev/reservationManagementSystem/README.md

 # Reservation Management System

 ## Description
-This project is a RESTful API that allows users to manage spaces and reservations.
-It includes JWT authentication, Docker containers, and a reverse proxy with Nginx.
+A robust RESTful API for managing spaces and reservations with secure JWT authentication.
+This system utilizes containerized environments with Docker and employs an Nginx reverse proxy for efficient traffic management.

 ---